Students should meet the following criteria prior to taking the course:

 The Server Infrastructure specialisation provides the necessary technical background and hands-on labs required to run a highly efficient and modern data centre, with expertise in identity management, systems management, virtualisation, storage and networking.
 This certification is covered in 2 exams (70-413, 70-414).

-The Cisco CCNA Routing and Switching certification program is practical, relevant, and job-ready certification curriculum aligned closely with the specific tasks expected of these indemand professionals.
-Cisco realizes that the network professional increasingly must focus on design, configuration, and support responsibilities
+The CCNA Routing and Switching certification program is practical, relevant, and job-ready certification curriculum aligned closely with the specific tasks expected of these indemand professionals.
+It realizes that the network professional increasingly must focus on design, configuration, and support responsibilities

 The Internet is changing life as we know it—bringing new economic and social opportunities to communities throughout the world, and increasing the global demand for information and communication technology (ICT) skills.